meet1997/Basic-TicTacToe-Java/README.md

 3 - 1 player game with Artificially Intelligent System Player

-I used concepts of Inheritance in this code...
+I have used concepts of Inheritance in this code...!!